eastsidegeek/seafall-helper/README.md

-# seafall-helper
+# Seafall Steward

-Seafall Helper is an Android app intended to assist in playing the board game SeaFall.
+Seafall Steward is an Android app intended to assist in playing the board game SeaFall.

 Current features:
  - Will calculate success probabilities for various scenarios (standard roll, re-roll weak successes, strong successes count double)